lockstep/rails_new/README.md

 1. Run `rails credentials:edit` to re-generate `config/master.key` and create
    `config/credentials.yml.enc`.
-1. Run `rails active_storage:install` to generate a migration that creates active storage tables.
+1. If your application requires `ActiveStorage`, run `rails active_storage:install` to generate a migration that creates the necessary tables.
 Use `rails db:migrate` to run the migration.
 1. You can now run `bin/configure`, which will help you in configuring the template.

 As an alternative to running the script you can perform all of the following steps manually.